WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 [
 	{
 		id: 'opensInNewTab',
-		title: 'Open in New Tab',
+		title: 'Open in new tab',
 	},
 ];
 ```